fix8mt/conjure_enum/README.md

 >
 > We decided on these restrictions for both simplicity and practicality - bitsets only really make sense when represented in this manner; also...
 >
-> - This implementation is limited to 64 bits
+> - This implementation is limited to 64 bits (arbitrary length impl. soon).

 > [!IMPORTANT]
 > You must include